Skip to content

 7. Lead a multicultural oral healthcare team to provide comprehensive dental care to a diverse patient population.

-8. Provide patient-centered oral healthcare as a member of a interdisciplinary healthcare team.
+8. Provide patient-centered oral healthcare as a member of an interdisciplinary healthcare team.

-9. Provide risk assessment, prevention, and management strategies for dental caries, periodontal disease, and head-and-neck cancer.
+9. Provide risk assessment, prevention, and management strategies for dental caries, periodontal disease, and cancer of the head and neck.

-10. Develop sequenced and staged patient-centered comprehensive dental treatment plans including appropriate referrals.
+10. Develop sequenced patient-centered comprehensive dental treatment plans including appropriate referrals and consultations.

 11. Manage oral and maxillofacial diseases and conditions to establish and maintain health.